datakami/pydata-llama-index-tutorial/README.md

 # PyData Amsterdam 2023 workshop materials

 ## For workshop participants

+You have three options for running the software for this workshop.
+They are listed from easiest to hardest:

 ### Quick Start (using colab)

 You can open the exercises in Google's Colab with the button below: